History of Oklahoma: Spanish first contact

+18th century migration

 After obtaining horses, Comanche people entered the Southern Plains by the early 18th century, coming from the Great Basin in the West.

 The Kiowa, who speak a Kiowa-Tanoan language, migrated into the Southern Plains from the Rocky Mountains.
 Tanoan languages are those that were spoken in the Jemez, Piro, Tiwa, and Tewa pueblos of New Mexico.
 Linguists who study the history of languages, however, believe that Kiowa split from the Tanoan branch over 3,000 years ago and moved to the far north.

-The Kiowa and Plain Apache adopted many of the same lifestyle traits but remained ethnically distinct.
+The Kiowa and Plains Apache adopted many of the same lifestyle traits but remained ethnically distinct.
 They communicated using Plains Indian Sign Language.
 The Kiowa and Plains Apache lived in the plains adjacent to the Arkansas River in southeastern Colorado and western Kansas and the Red River drainage of the Texas Panhandle and western Oklahoma.

-The Kiowas had a highly structured tribal government.
-They had a yearly Sun Dance gathering and a chieftain who was considered to be the leader of the entire tribe.
-There were warrior societies and religious societies that made up the Kiowa society.
+The Osage people, who speak the Osage language, migrated to northeastern Oklahoma by 1796.

 Louisiana (New France)

 In 1682, René-Robert Cavelier, Sieur de La Salle claimed all of the Mississippi River and its tributaries for the Kingdom of France.
+In 1719, Claude Charles du Tisné's expedition likely passed through parts of Oklahoma.
+Jean-Baptiste Bénard de la Harpe led a second 1719 expedition through eastern Oklahoma to Arkansas.

-As such, the land that would become Oklahoma was under French control from 1682 to 1763 as part of the territory of Louisiana (New France).
+The land that would become Oklahoma was under French control from 1682 to 1763 as part of the territory of Louisiana (New France).
 Colonization efforts primarily occurred in the northern aspects (e.g., Illinois) and the Mississippi River valley; Oklahoma would be untouched by French colonial efforts.

+New Spain

 At the conclusion of the Seven Years' War and its North American counterpart, the French and Indian War, France was forced to cede the eastern part of the territory in 1763 to the British as part of the Treaty of Paris.
 France had already ceded the entire territory to the Kingdom of Spain in 1762 in the secret Treaty of Fontainebleau; the transfer to Spain was not publicly announced until 1764.
 Spain, which ceded Spanish Florida to the British in the Treaty of Paris in order to regain its colonies in Havana and Manila, did not contest British authority over the eastern part of French Louisiana as it desired the western portion that was adjacent to its colony of New Spain.

+Return to France

 Spanish colonization efforts focused on New Orleans and its surroundings, and so Oklahoma remained free from European settlement during Spanish rule.
 In 1800, France regained sovereignty of the western territory of Louisiana in the secret Third Treaty of San Ildefonso.
 But, strained by obligations in Europe, Napoleon Bonaparte decided to sell the territory to the United States.